Ankbzpx/my-personal-knowledge-cache/vault/code-read.igl.mesh-parameterization.md

     dequeue latest border vertex
     for all its incident triangles:
         if the triangle contains boundary edge:
-            enque the other vertex of the border edge
+            enqueue the other vertex of the border edge
 ```

 ### triangle_triangle_adjacency